 0. The Scene Manager acquires the scene description information and discovers the needed spatial computing functions for the XR experience.

-1. The Media Client discovers Media AS and sets up a connection to it.
-It provides information about the spatial computing capabilities of the UE to configure the Spatial Computing Functions in the Media AS.
+1. The Spatial Computing Client initiates a session by contacting the Media Session Handler, which acts as the control plane interface.

-2. Ffor the discovery of the AS (in the case of edge computing) and the configuration of quality-of-service parametersMedia Session Handler passes the information configured in step 2 to the Media Access Function via the interfaces M6/M11In response to step 1, the Media AS creates and transmits a description of the XR Spatial Description format, the configuration data and the input it expects to receive from the Spatial Computing Client to the Media Client.
+2. The Media Session Handler communicates with the Media AF for the discovery of the AS (in the case of edge computing) and the configuration of quality-of-service parameters.

+3. The Media Session Handler passes the information configured in step 2 to the Media Access Function via the interfaces M6/M11.

-3. Spatial Computing Client inside Access Function establishes the session with the Media AS.
+4. The Spatial Computing Client inside Media Access Function establishes the session with the Media AS.

-The XR runtime is configured.
+5. The XR runtime is configured.
 This configuration aims to provide sensor data needed for the Spatial Computing functions configured in the Media AS in step 1.